How to apply for Medicine A100

 UCAS Similarity Detection Service

 UCAS operates a similarity detection service for personal statements.
-If we see evidence that parts of a personal statement have been copied, shared with other applicants or provided by a third party we shall withdraw the application.
+If we see evidence that parts of a personal statement have been copied, shared with other applicants or provided by a third party we shall cancel the application.

 5-Year MBChB (course code A100)